ait-energy/iesopt/docs/pages/user_guides/qna/profiles_sign.md

 ## Practical example

-Suppose you have a fixed Profile connected to a heating grid Node:
+Suppose you have a fixed Profile connected to an electricity grid Node:

 ```yaml
 myprofile: